 Location – Istanbul Atatürk International is the nearest airport, from where Edirne is a 3 hour drive.

-As stated earlier, this is a vast list and we’ve covered only a few of the famous sites.
-Some of the others include:
+As stated earlier, this Turkey travel guide is a vast list and we’ve covered only a few of the legendary sites.
+Some of the other Turkey sightseeing UNESCO world Heritage Sites include:

 - Archaeological Site of Ani (2016)

 - Bursa and Cumalıkızık: the Birth of the Ottoman Empire (2014)